Cystic Fibrosis

 Participation in regular exercise may help preserve pulmonary function.
 A review of exercise benefits indicated that, over 3 years of physical training, the mean annual rate of decline in forced vital capacity was significantly greater in the control group compared with the exercise group.[8]
 Both aerobic exercise and resistance exercise appear to benefit CF patients.
 Children who received aerobic training had significantly better peak aerobic capacity, whereas those who received resistance training had better weight gain, lung function, and leg strength than children who received aerobic training.[9]

-Chronic treatment with oral antibiotics is not recommended because the benefits do not outweigh the associated antibiotic resistance that it may cause, with two exceptions:
+Chronic treatment with oral antibiotics is not recommended because the benefits do not outweigh the associated antibiotic resistance that it may cause, with 2 exceptions:

 A regular azithromycin regimen (typically 3 times per week) is recommended in all CF patients 6 years and older, regardless of colonization with P. aeruginosa.
 Patients as young as 6 months may be so treated if they are found to be colonized.
 This recommendation is based on the evidence that suggests lower rates of pulmonary exacerbations and hospitalization with regular use.[11]
 This efficacy may be attributable to antibiotic effects, anti-inflammatory effects, or both.